 OGR will find your limits and surpass them.
 Expect steep climbs with sudden drops on one side, with only a few inches of poor traction trail.
 You’ll also take in views of the Mōkihinui Gorge.
 As you pass the relics from gold rushes, you’ll think you’re the only one there.
 Despite its name, the trail is alive with birdsong.
 The huts have been built in a way that ensures even more jaw-dropping views, overlooking surging rivers and thick forests.

 You’ll literally feel like you’re on the top of the world.

 Staying in huts along the Old Ghost Road completes this epic NZ trail.
 The trail is as off the grid as they come, but the huts are surprisingly well-equipped.
 That said, you’ll hardly get any cell signal here, so make sure to let someone know of your whereabouts or bring your GPS.
 If you’re planning on tackling the OGR without a guide, you’ll have to organize transportation at the end of the trail.
 You might not have the energy to do it again.

 All beginners should steer clear of OGR.
 It’s challenging and will test your technical, cross-country skills.
 But, advanced riders will love the scare factor and jaw-dropping views.
 Every drop of sweat is 100 percent worth it.

-Mountain biking on New Zealand’s Otago Rail Trail is quite literally striking gold.
+There is nothing like New Zealand mountain biking on the Otago Rail Trail, it is quite literally like striking gold.
 First built when the gold rush struck the island, the 150 kilometers of ex-railway lines are designed for leisurely driving and families.
 Due to the primary function of the area, these trails are set on gentle, beginner-friendly slopes — similar to the six best Moab mountain bike trails for beginners.